 Ivan Simić, Ph.D

 Assistant Professor | Faculty of Architecture, Department of Urbanism, University of Belgrade

 Iva Čukić, Ph.D

 Assistant at the Faculty of Biology, University of Belgrade

 This panel discussion is done in cooperation with project TeRRIFICA.

-This webinar is supported by the EU Delegation, and it is part of a series of webinars under the theme: “Green agenda for Serbia”.
+This webinar is supported by the EU Delegation, and it is part of a series of webinars under the theme: “Climate Action is NOW”.